-In short, Bemidji is a haven for adventurers seeking winter snowboarding, but also things like summer fishing, and everything in between!
-If this is your first time visiting Bemidji, it can be challenging to figure out where to start and what to do.
+In short, Bemidji is a haven for adventurers seeking winter snowboarding, things like summer fishing, and everything in between!
+If this is your first time visiting Bemidji, figuring out where to start and what to do can be challenging.

-To help make your trip a little easier, we’ve put together a list of the best things to do in Bemidji, Minnesota.
+To help make your trip a little easier, we’ve compiled a list of the best things to do in Bemidji, Minnesota.

 - 1. Visit The Iconic Paul Bunyan & Babe the Blue Ox Statues